Industry information at your fingertips

 The following FAQ entries may contain spoilers.
 Only the biggest ones (if any) will be covered with spoiler tags.
 Spoiler tags are used sparingly in order to make the page more readable.

 Supernatural tells the story of Sam [Jared Padalecki] and Dean [Jensen Ackles] Winchester, two brothers raised from childhood to be nomadic hunters of supernatural phenomena.
 When Sam was six months old and Dean was four, something otherworldly killed their mother in a house fire.
 After that, their father John [Jeffrey Dean Morgan] became obsessed with the paranormal and took to hunting evil across the backroads of America while teaching them the tools of the trade along the way.
 For awhile, Sam turned his back on hunting and lived a normal life attending college at Stanford University and building a healthy relationship with a girl named Jessica.
 But that all came to an end when Dean showed up on Sam's doorstep asking for help after their father disappeared on a hunt.
 Today, the brothers travel from town to town investigating the demonic and the paranormal while continuing John's quest to find what killed their Mom.
 Sometimes the stories are based on actual urban legends, such as the Lady in White, Bloody Mary, or the Hookman, but more often than not, Supernatural will take pieces from folk lore, classic mythology, ghost stories, etc. and put them in a new context.
 The show premiered on YTV on Sep 6th, 2005 and started on the WB a week later.
 Generally, there are 22 episodes in any given season with seven to nine episodes focused on the mythos while the rest are standalone episodes.
-Nine seasons have been completed so far.
-A tenth season was ordered by the CW.
+Ten seasons have been completed so far.
+The eleventh season is currently being aired on the CW.

 Music lists with scene descriptions can be found here.

 They drive a black 1967 Chevy Impala, 327, 4-barrel, V-8 engine, automatic, 4-dr, Hardtop.
 It was given to Dean by his father, John.
 It has the license plate KAZ 2Y5.
 The KAZ is a reference to Kansas, the Winchesters' home state, and the 2Y5 is 2005, the year the show premiered.
+As of 2007, the license plate is CNK 80Q3.

 At the start of season one Dean was 26, and Sam was 22.
 Dean's birthday is January 24th,1979.
 Sam's birthday is May 2nd,1983.